iseahound/ImagePut/README.md

 **ImagePutCursor** - Returns `"A_Cursor"`.
 Puts the image as the cursor.
 Specify the cursor hotspot ("click point") using x and y coordinates.

 **ImagePutDesktop** - Returns `"desktop"`.
 Puts the image on an invisible temporary window behind the desktop icons.
 This functionality relies on an unsupported and undocumented feature.
-If the desire is to set the wallpaper, `	DllCall("SystemParametersInfo", "uint", 20, "uint", 0, "str", ImagePutFile(image), "uint", 2)` will suffice.

 **ImagePutFile** - Returns a filename.
 Supported file formats: bmp, gif, jpg, png, tiff.
 Quality: 0 - 100.